Exploring the Limitations of Detecting Machine-Generated Text: Analysis

 \subsection{Impact of Punctuation Marks}

-To investigate RoBERTa's sizable performance drop (see \Cref{tab:performance_comparison}) on out-of-domain evaluation sets, we use Shapley Additive Explanations (SHAP), which quantifies the impact of a given feature on a model's performance.
+To investigate RoBERTa's sizable performance drop (see \Cref{tab:performance_comparison}) on out-of-domain evaluation sets, we use Shapley Additive Explanations (SHAP)~\cite{Lundberg_Unified_2017}, which quantifies the impact of a given feature on a model's performance.
 We find that punctuation marks and whitespace (see \Cref{fig:roberta_feature_importance}) are among the most important features.
-The heavy reliance on such features, and the associated out-of-domain performance drop, indicates that the model may not be learning general features of machine-generated text, but rather that is overfitting to the training dataset.
+Such over-reliance on punctuation suggests that the model is overfitting and therefore not learning general features of MGT.

 Across both RoBERTa and LR-GLTR models, it appears that surface level features are highly influential for classifier performance.
 In turn, this suggests that simple adversarial attacks such as changing the ratio of nouns, adverbs, or changing punctuation can render these models ineffective.